Cannabis in Romania

 Cannabis in Romania is illegal for recreational and for medical use.
 Although it was technically legalized for medical use in 2013, it has not been eliminated from the Table I of High Risk Drugs, and as such its use is prohibited.

 Some of the earliest evidence of the psychoactive use of cannabis have been found in Romania, including the archaeological sites of Frumușica and Gurbănești.

 Prohibition

 In 1928, Romania established laws for countering narcotics, including hashish and its preparations.

 Medical cannabis

 A limited medical cannabis law was passed in 2013, allowing for the use of low-THC (below 0.2%) derivatives of the plant only.
+While the medical cannabis of any kind will not and cannot be prescribed by doctors in Romania (because no such medication has been made available to the market), the Romanian Government has made it clear that cannabis of any potency will be accepted only if doctors from the EU prescribed it.
+Giancarlo Cristea addressed the Romanian authorities regarding if he can enter the country with cannabis prescribed from UK and all authorities as DIICOT, ANA and the Border Authority said there is no issue with it.

 Advocacy for reform

 Save Romania Union Youth is the first youth organisation of a Romanian political party to openly support the decriminalisation of cannabis.

+The REPER with the 3grame initiative party and the groups [t.ly/q3yUa Buruieni] have been advocating to decriminalize cannabis.